Zeta Cancri: Zeta1 Cancri

 The two components are both yellow-white main-sequence dwarfs of spectral class F. The apparent magnitudes of A and B are +5.58 and +5.99, respectively.
 They are separated, as of 2008, by 1 arcsecond, requiring a large telescope to resolve them, but this separation will increase until the year 2020.
 They complete one orbit every 59.6 years.
 The estimated masses for the pair are 1.28 and 1.18 solar masses, respectively.

 Zeta2 Cancri

 Zeta Cancri Ca is the brightest of the three components, having an apparent magnitude of +6.12.
 It appears to be a yellow G-type star, often reported as G5V, but now thought to be earlier, probably G0V.
-This star has around 1.15 solar masses.
+This star has around 1.15 solar masses and 1.27 solar radii.
 The tenth magnitude Zeta Cancri Cb is a close pair of red dwarfs.
 The separation between Ca and Cb is approximately 0.3 arcsecond, and their orbital period is 17 years.